rfaulhaber/forcedata/README.md

 CLI tool for loading data in Salesforce.
 Currently under development.

 ## Install
-ForceData should work on any OS that Go builds for.
-It doesn't have any special OS dependencies.
+ForceData should work on [any OS that Go builds for](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).
+As of now it doesn't have any special OS dependencies.

+I don't have an install script yet so you will have to install a binary manually.
 Download one of the release binaries and add it to a directory in your PATH.
 On Linux and Unix, you can do this by doing something like:

 ```
 mv forcedata-linux /usr/local/bin/data
 ```

 ## Usage
 You are encouraged to run `data --help` for the help text for the program overall.
 You may specify the `--help` flag to see the help text for every subsequent command (e.g. `data load --help`).